cerb/cerb.github.io/_docs/reference/webhooks.md

   - [Correspond with a Cerb bot through mobile text messages](/guides/integrations/twilio/)

 - **Zapier**
   - Zapier[^zapier] helps integrate hundreds of apps and services.
 You can use their existing 'webhook' action to create new webhooks that ping Cerb bots for thousands of different events.
-For instance, _"when an RSS feed changes"_, _"when a new file is added to Dropbox"_, _"when your brand is mentioned on Twitter"_, _"when a new event is added to your Google Calendar"_, etc.
+For instance, _"when an RSS feed changes"_, _"when a new file is added to Dropbox"_, _"when your brand is mentioned in Google Alerts"_, _"when a new event is added to your Google Calendar"_, etc.

 # References